If you are considering a vasectomy, read all about it here.

-A vasectomy is meant to be a permanent method of male contraception.
-It involves cutting both the tubes (vas) that carry sperm from your testicles.
-This prevents sperm from mixing with semen and reaching your penis (see figure 1).
-So a vasectomy should stop your partner getting pregnant.
+A vasectomy is a permanent method of male contraception.
+It involves cutting both the tubes (vas deferens) that carry sperm from your testicles.
+This prevents sperm from mixing with semen and reaching your penis.
+So, a vasectomy should prevent your partner from becoming pregnant.

 What are the benefits of surgery?

-As a vasectomy is meant to be permanent, you or your partner should no longer need to use another form of contraception.
+You or your partner should not need to use another method of contraception.